"To Do" Tasks

 Cost Codes are used to roll-up budgeted and actual costs for job cost reporting.

-The time (duration) that each task will take to complete, and the dependencies between the tasks.
+- is made up of 3 components A list of all tasks required to complete the schedule The time (duration) that each task will take to complete, and the dependencies between the tasks.
 Using these values, CPM calculates the longest path of planned activities to the end of the project, and the earliest and latest that each activity can start and finish without making the project longer.
 This process determines which activities are "critical" (i.e., on the longest path) and which have "total float" (i.e., can be delayed without making the project longer).Any delay of an activity on the critical path directly impacts the planned project completion date (i.e. there is no float on the critical path)

 The current budget, calculated the same as the original budget, is intended to represent an updated original budget that reflects changes to lot (i.e. change orders and NSOs).